-Agape volunteers may help residents unload recyclables, carry them to and deposit un-bagged into the appropriate dumpsters.
-They move a lot of recyclable material in a short time.
-Help them by delivering glass for recycling in a container separate from other recyclable items which may be co-mingled.
+A trained and friendly recycling technician may help residents unload recyclables, carry them to and deposit un-bagged into the appropriate dumpsters.
+The technician moves a lot of recyclable material in a short time.
+Help by delivering glass for recycling in a container separate from other recyclable items which may be co-mingled.
 Thank you for doing your part to keep recyclable materials out of our landfill.

 “Ensure recycling materials actually get recycled by practicing

 EMPTY ● CLEAN ● DRY ● LOOSE ● SYMBOL”